vkoop/simple-server-backup/README.md

 ## Configuration Details

-To configure the backup scripts for a server, you'll need to create a configuration file.
+To configure the backup scripts for a server:

-1. Start by copying the provided `config.example` file to a new name (e.g., `cp config.example config/my_server.conf`).
-It's good practice to store your server-specific configurations in a `config/` directory.
+1. Copy the provided `config.example` file to a new name (e.g., `cp config.example config/my_server.conf`).
-2. Edit your newly created configuration file.
+2. Edit your newly created configuration file, uncommenting and setting values for all required parameters.

-All available parameters are detailed with comments directly within the `config.example` file.
-This file serves as the primary reference for understanding each setting, its purpose, whether it's required or optional, and example values.
+All parameters are documented directly within the `config.example` file, which indicates whether each setting is required or optional and provides example values.

 ## Available Scripts and Operations